Follow the Sun to NTI in 2006!

 Subscriptions to Critical Care Nurse and the American Journal of Critical Care are included in AACN membership dues.

-February 22 Deadline to apply to take paper-and-pencil versions of CCRN, PCCN and new CMC and CSC certification exams on April 6 during Trends
+March 16 Deadline to apply to take the paper-and-pencil version of the CCRN, PCCN, CMC and CSC certification exams on April 27 at Trends in Trauma and Cardiovascular